archipel-network/archipel-debian/README.md

 Deb packages will be produced into `root/archipel-debian/target` of your chroot

+After building all packages required, run `collect-artifacts.sh` to collect all deb packages from all chroots folders into a local `target` folder

 ### Troubleshooting

 #### An error occurred during initial setup and I don't want to start from scratch